 A third Ford Pilot Model 4×2 15 Cwt was found by Jim Fraser (?) of Arnprior in Ontario in the CFB Petawawa area?
 It is now in the Canadian War Museum.

-The first one was probably this soft-top version.
 Although identified as “An early kind of armoured car” is is clearly not that and is a 15 Cwt truck.
 It has a canvas top so may be THE prototype (1937?).
 Note there is a radio aerial mounted with guy wires leading the the front fenders.
-Markings on the cargo body between the wheelwell and the front edge of the box. appear to read:
+Markings on the cargo body between the wheel well and the front edge of the box. appear to read:

 B SQN.
 RCD

 The last digit “7” (?) is indistinct.
 The photo appears in the book DRAGOON (History of the RCD) Chapter XIII Photo # 162.
 The second photo is # 169.

 Gunner Rennels and C Battery Motor Transport (15 hundredweight) Shilo, Manitoba, 1939.
 This appears to be a hard roof 1938 Chevrolet pilot model.
 Photo from page 94 of THE CANADIAN GUNNER 1973 in story “Ball Buttons” by Captain E. H. Chamberlain, RCA (retired).
 The photos and stories were his own memories and souvenirs.
 FASCINATING!
 I have the booklet in my collection.
 The above scan is only from a Xerox of the article.